 The only effective, time-proven program ever devised is Alcoholics Anonymous (AA).
 It’s helped millions of alcoholics to lead sober lives.

 Why?
-Because AA is a spiritual program.
-The 12 steps of AA gradually pierce through the mind-body illusion into the core of the human being… the spirit.
+Because AA is a deeply personal program… some might say a “spiritual” program.
+The 12 steps of AA gradually pierce through the mind-body illusion into the core of the human being.
 It helps people to purge a lifetime of emotional wounds and to surrender to a power greater than themselves.
-That’s the crux of human spirituality: accepting life on Earth as an illusion, coming to terms with our savage side, fostering a connection with what is real and all-powerful, and turning our life over to that power.*
+For some people, that’s the crux of human spirituality: accepting life on Earth as an illusion, coming to terms with our savage side, fostering a conscious connection with what is real and all-powerful, and turning our life over to that power.*

 Long-time recovering alcoholics joke about the various programs they tried before AA, which include…